vedph/gve-doc/docs/model/snapshot.md

 So, on a third layer we find the _critical text_, which by definition is a reconstructive hypothesis.
 This is based on a selection of _versions_ representing our witnesses, and located in a lower layer (versions A-D).
 Then, in the case of autographs we have yet another lower layer (the carrier with its snapshot), which generates some or all of these versions.

->The critical text can be reconstructed at different levels: we can limit our reconstruction to what is attested by our snapshot's versions, when focusing on the text (in our scenario, an epigram) from each single snapshot; or collect versions coming from several snapshots (and optionally from any other source), when focusing on the "meta-epigram" derived from the critical comparison of the many epigrams collected from our various sources, if this is feasible and required (e.g. to print a single text).
-This is just a matter of branches selection in the lineage of our text: when focusing on each single snapshot, we may want to publish a reconstructed text (epigram) from its versions, in this single-ancestor lineage; when focusing on many snapshots or on a mixture of other sources, we may want to publish a reconstructed text ("meta-epigram") from all of them, or rather just provide a set of reconstructed texts.
+>The critical text can be reconstructed at different levels: we can limit our reconstruction to what is attested by our snapshot's versions, when focusing on the text (in our scenario, an epigram) from each single snapshot; or collect versions coming from several snapshots (and optionally from any other source), when focusing on the epigram derived from the critical comparison of the many epigrams collected from our various sources, if this is feasible and required (e.g. to print a single text).
+This is just a matter of branches selection in the lineage of our text: when focusing on each single snapshot, we may want to publish a reconstructed text (epigram) from its versions, in this single-ancestor lineage; when focusing on many snapshots or on a mixture of other sources, we may want to publish a reconstructed text from all of them, or rather just provide a set of reconstructed texts.
+This is what happens in GVE, where there is no authoratitive publication of the text where all the versions would converge.
+So, in this case we will end up with a collection of multiple versions we might name a “synopsis”; and such will be the level above our snapshot for this peculiar edition.
 At any rate, at the conceptual level of this model this belongs to the layer of reconstruction, based on the layer of witnesses, whatever its source(s).

 Thus, the scope of our autograph model encompasses the area defined by the bounding dashed rectangle in the diagram: a carrier with a snapshot, which potentially defines many versions of a text.
 What we want from our model is a representation of that snapshot, both on the textual and on the graphical side.